-Instructional design utilizes critical thinking, expert knowledge, best practices, and technologies to improve an organization either system-wide or in discrete work units.
+The instructional design process utilizes critical thinking, expert knowledge, best practices, and technologies to improve an organization either system-wide or in discrete work units.
 Technology refers to any tool, software or hardware, or process.
 For example, simple writing tasks can be improved with an ergo-dynamic fountain pen, desk, and workstation.
 From this example, even a pen is considered technology.
-It’s the role of the instructional designer to take all matters, including potentially insignificant ones like a writing tool, into consideration when developing a plan of action.
+It’s the role of the instructional designer to take all matters, including potentially insignificant ones like a writing tool, into consideration when developing a plan of action for intended outcomes.

-Instructional Design Specialist: Sandra Rogers (x4480)
+Instructional Design Specialist:

 Educational Technology Support Specialist: Dwight Spivey (x3878)